aya49/202105_sfu_cmpt_127/labs/05/README.md

 ### External data representation (XDR) using files

-**Memory**: data structures stored on a programs' working memory of stack and heap are temporary; they only exists while the program is running.
+**Memory**: data structures stored on a programs' working memory of stack and heap are temporary; they only exist while the program is running.
 To store data between runs, we use the **filesystem**.
 The filesystem is a service provided by the operating system (OS) that provides **files** to your programs.
 A file is like a named array of bytes which, once created, will exist until deleted, even when the computer is turned off.

 **External Data Representation (XDR)**: XDR is the general problem of storing data outside a running program.